Louis Weiss (producer): Serials

 The Weiss Brothers' fortunes took an upturn when they entered the field of adventure serials in 1935.
 Under the corporate name of Stage and Screen Productions, the brothers announced three promising cliffhangers: Custer's Last Stand (relying heavily on footage from the Weiss Brothers' silent Custer's Last Fight), The Clutching Hand, and The Black Coin.
 The Custer serial attracted the most attention, being the brothers' initial serial effort, but all three serials did well on the independent market.
-Film archivist Kit Parker, who handles the Weiss Brothers library for home video, notes that the Weiss salary scale for these serials was incredibly low: female lead Ruth Mix was paid only $3.75 per day.
+The first three chapters of Custer's Last Stand were combined into a feature film as well.
+Film archivist Kit Parker, who handles the Weiss Brothers library for home video, notes that the Weiss salary scale for these serials was incredibly low: female lead Ruth Mix was paid only $3.75 per day (about $88 in today's dollars).

 When Columbia Pictures decided to enter the serial field in 1937, the studio found it quicker and easier to hire a serial unit that was already functioning.
 Thus the Weiss Brothers found themselves now making serials for Columbia release.
-That year's three Weiss serials were Jungle Menace starring animal trainer Frank Buck; The Mysterious Pilot with flying ace Frank Hawks; and The Secret of Treasure Island with Columbia's action star Don Terry.
+That year's three Weiss serials were Jungle Menace starring big-game hunter Frank Buck; The Mysterious Pilot with flying ace Frank Hawks; and The Secret of Treasure Island with Columbia's action star Don Terry.
 The Weiss serials were very successful, attracting more than the typical number of juvenile audiences for their 15 weekly chapters, and establishing Columbia as a worthy competitor in the serial field.
 Columbia then took over serial production itself, where it would remain active through the death of the form in 1956.
 The Weiss Brothers returned to the lower ranks of independent productions.

 Exploitation films

 Through the 1940s and into the 1950s, Louis Weiss and his son Adrian Weiss specialized in exploitation fare: cheap thrills for undemanding audiences.
 Their usual choice of director was Harry Fraser, a silent-era veteran who was noted for making his films look more elaborate than their low budgets allowed.
-Fraser recalled in his memoirs that Louis Weiss urgently needed "a gorilla picture" for the action trade, and Fraser wrote and directed The White Gorilla, which he frankly admitted was pure hokum.
-True to the Weiss tradition of cutting costs, much of the action was taken from the 1921 Artclass silent The Adventures of Tarzan.
-The White Gorilla was successful for both Weiss and Fraser, and the two remained friends and colleagues through 1951, when they made an exploitation picture about the love life of Siamese twins:Chained for Life starred real-life Siamese twins Daisy and Violet Hilton.
+Louis Weiss urgently needed a first-run "gorilla picture" when theaters couldn't get many new films, owing to a shortage of film stock.
+Fraser wrote and directed The White Gorilla (1945), which he frankly admitted was pure hokum.
+True to the Weiss tradition of cutting costs, half of the action was taken from Fraser's 1927 Artclass silent serial Perils of the Jungle, and the new footage (with Ray Corrigan playing the leading role, the narrator of the silent footage, and the white gorilla) was filmed in four days on a standing jungle set.
+The White Gorilla, as Fraser recalled in his memoirs, "played in movie theaters across the country, making a bundle for several years, for the Louis Weiss company and for Harry Fraser, who got his cut regularly.
+It was a stinker of a picture, but it made money, Which only goes to prove that P. T. Barnum was right."
+The film was Louis Weiss's final theatrical feature.
+Adrian Weiss continued as an independent producer.